rubenrabb01/Modeling-MacFish-database/Mixed-Effects Models.md

 cbind(summ1, df=rep(10000,length(fixef(object))))
 })
 ```
-:bangbang: Using lmer in glmulti makes the coef() function invalid.
+:warning: Using lmer in glmulti makes the coef() function invalid.
 The above is a bugfix correction that needs to be ran before running multi-model selection and inference

 Define glmulti formula for fixed effects: